The Brabant village Oisterwijk and Operation Market Garden

 The crash landing of Haviland Mosquito NT207

-crash-landed besides road Oirschotsebaan in Oisterwijk opposite the heather locally
+NT207 OM-B crash-landed besides road Oirschotsebaan in Oisterwijk, opposite the heather

-The aircraft was powered by two Rolls Royce Merlin engines and had a range of about
+bomber.
+The aircraft was powered by two Rolls Royce Merlin engines and had a range

-That night the mosquito took part in a mission consisting of 11 Mosquito’s from 138
+That 26 November night the mosquito took part in a mission consisting of eleven Mosquito’s

 Leeuwarden, Sneek; (b) Assen, Meppel; (c) Zwolle, Meppel, Hoogeveen, Meppen; d) Zutphen,

-During the mission 8 small ships were attacked and two railways were bombed.
+Hengelo.
+During the mission eight small ships were attacked and two railways were

-During the mission the mosquito of pilot G. Warren was hit by German anti-aircraft
+During this mission the mosquito of pilot G. Warren was hit by German anti-aircraft

-Over Oisterwijk navigator Sgt.
-W Roberts parachuted from the aircraft and he landed
+Sgt.
+W Roberts parachuted from the aircraft and landed on the outskirts of Oisterwijk

-at Oisterwijk

-on a farmers courtyard injuring his neck and chin on the farmers taut
+on a farmers courtyard injuring his neck and chin on the farmers taut wash lines.

 Pilot Warren made a belly landing along the Oirschotsebaan opposite the heath ‘Kleine

-After a short and fierce fire only two engines and some small metal parts was what
+to the ground.
+After a short and fierce fire only two engines and some small metal

-Force were sent out to attack roads, railways and waterways in the Netherlands and
+out to attack roads, railways and waterways in the Netherlands and North-Western

+Germany.
 The aircraft were divided into groups and were each assigned a task and

 an area.
-For task I 15 mosquito's went to the area Rotterdam, Hilversum, Deventer,
+For task I fifteen mosquito's went to the area Rotterdam, Hilversum, Deventer,

-Dusseldorf, Heinsberg, Venlo and along the bombline to zaltbommel, Rotterdam.
+Dusseldorf, Heinsberg, Venlo and along the bomb line to zaltbommel, Rotterdam.
+They

-For task II 15 mosquito's were to attack railway targets in the areas; a) Osnabruck,
+For task II fifteen mosquito's were to attack railway targets in the areas; a) Osnabruck,

 Munster, Dorsten, Wesel; b) Munster, Coesveld, Borken, Bocholt with special attention